SocratesCodes/doc/docs/development/setup.md

 4. Create an `.env` file in following places:
 `/ai/` folder (for AI service), `/apps/backend/` folder (for backend service) and `/apps/frontend/` folder (for frontend service)
+5. Generate PEM keys file with Openssl as described in [here](keys.md).
 5. Setup necessary `.env` variables with [environments variable](environment.md) guides
 6. Start the development server:
 ```bash